TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 28/Exodus 28.12.md

 ---

-And thou shalt put the two stones upon the shoulder-pieces of the ephod, to be stones of memorial for the children of Israel: and Aaron shall bear their names before Jehovah upon his two shoulders for a memorial.
+You shall put the two stones on the shoulder straps of the ephod, to be stones of memorial for the children of Israel: and Aaron shall bear their names before Yahweh on his two shoulders for a memorial.